xyxyx718/HSRchargingCalculator/README.md

 ### Ready to Use

-Search for "咸鱼的崩铁助理" in WeChat or use WeChat to scan the QR code above to use it immediately.
+To use it immediately, search for "咸鱼的崩铁助理" in the WeChat mini-program or use WeChat to scan the QR code above.

 ### Add to Your Project

-Copy the `pages` and `static` folders into your uniapp project, and then add the corresponding routes to your `pages.json` file.
+Copy the `pages` and `static` folders into your uniapp project, then add the corresponding routes in your project's `pages.json` file.

 ## License

-This project uses the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

-The icons used in this page come from [RemixIcon](https://github.com/Remix-Design/RemixIcon/), which are licensed under the [Apache 2.0 License](https://github.com/Remix-Design/RemixIcon/blob/master/License).
+Icons on this page are sourced from [RemixIcon](https://github.com/Remix-Design/RemixIcon/), under the [Apache 2.0](https://github.com/Remix-Design/RemixIcon/blob/master/License) license.

 ---